Property tax FAQs

 - current year taxes.

 No, apply for the grant online or complete the application attached to the bottom of your tax notice and send to City Hall.
-Your bank will send the payment portion separately.
+Your financial institution will send the payment portion separately.
 Please see Home Owner Grant for more information.

 Important: City of Kelowna is not responsible for errors made by financial institutions.
 You will be charged a 5% penalty on the grant amount if the application form is not received at City Hall by the first penalty date in early July.
 Check your tax notice for the exact date.
-You will be charged an additional 5% penalty on the grant amount if the application form is not received at City Hall by the second penalty date in early August.
+You will be charged an additional 5% penalty on the grant amount if the application form is not received at City Hall before the first working day after the civic holiday August.

 All property owners are notified of tax levies.
 Keep the tax notice for your records.
-If you qualify for the home owner grant, be sure to claim it as the bank cannot claim the grant for you.
+If you qualify for the home owner grant, be sure to claim it as the financial institution cannot claim the grant for you.

-If the tax roll number is the same, then you make one payment for one physical property.
+If the tax folio number is the same, then you make one payment for one physical property.
 Each owner receives a bill for notification purposes only.

-The owner who resides on the property should apply for the home owner grant online or use the tax notice with her/his name on it to claim the home owner grant, if eligible.
+The owner who resides on the property should apply for the home owner grant online or use the tax notice with their name on it to claim the home owner grant, if eligible.

 Ask your lawyer if you are responsible for applying for the home owner grant.
 If you are the new owner, you will need to attach a copy of the registered Form A Freehold Title Transfer form to the grant application.
 Please ensure that your grant application is at City Hall before the initial penalty date to avoid penalties.